 A staging site enables you to test the changes and make sure they actually work.
 But many people recreate the changes on live WordPress site which is extremely time-consuming and can result in more errors.

 However, many staging solutions offer a nifty feature called ‘merge’ or ‘push to live’.
 This allows you to automatically replicate the changes you made on your staging site on your live site.

 Seems complex?
 Don’t worry.
 In this article, we’ll show you how to set up a staging site easily and how to make the best use of it.
 We’ll show you how to push your changes from WordPress staging to live sites which makes things a whole lot easier.

-The easiest and most effective way to set up a staging site is by using a WP Staging Plugin like BlogVault.
+The easiest and most effective way to set up a staging site and to push it live is by using a WP Staging Plugin like BlogVault.
 You can create a staging environment in one click.
 When you’re satisfied with your changes, you can simply click a button to push the changes onto your live site.
 You don’t have to replicate the changes again on your live site.
 It’s as simple as that!